I am associate professor of Sociology of Religion and senior lecturer in Didactics of Religion.

-He has published books, articles in books and journals, mainly on the relation between social and religious changes within the Christian sphere from the 16th century until today and also published on Digital Humanities, revivalism, adult education, pedagogy and digital media.
+I have published books, articles in books and journals, mainly on the relation between social and religious changes within the Christian sphere from the 16th century until today and also published on Digital Humanities, surveillance, revivalism, adult education, pedagogy and digital media.
 See list of publications.

 Between 2015 and 2020 I was the director of Humlab, a unit and research infrastructure at the Faculty of Arts within the field of Digital Humanities.
 Currently I am a member of the Council for Research Infrastructures at The Swedish Research Council.
 I am also part of the steering group for the research network Religious History of the North (REHN) and the board of the Theology foundation, Umeå university.